 Step 3: Interview for a Position

-Identify 2 - 3 positions that interest you below and get an Interview Form (i.e. “green sheet”) from the Financial Aid Office for your top available choice.
+Identify 2 - 3 positions that interest you below and get an Interview Form (i.e. “green sheet”) from the Work-Study/Outreach Coordinator for your top available choice.
 Students will then be responsible for scheduling an interview with the department they hope to work for.

 Students returning to their previous position must still complete an Interview Form before each new school year and summer session.